logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

     :alt: Hopsworks feature store set policy
     :target: `hopsworks_aws_policy.png`_
     :align: center
-    :scale: 20 %
+    :scale: 30 %
     :figclass: align-center

 **(Alternative 2) Storing the API Key in the AWS Systems Manager Parameter Store**

 In the AWS management console ensure that your active region is the region you use for SageMaker.
 Go to the *AWS Systems Manager* choose *Parameter Store* and select *Create Parameter*.
-As name enter */hopsworks/project/[MY_HOPSWORKS_PROJECT]/role/[MY_SAGEMAKER_ROLE]/type/api-key* replacing [MY_HOPSWORKS_PROJECT] with the name of the project hosting the Feature Store in Hopsworks and [MY_SAGEMAKER_ROLE] with the AWS role used by the SageMaker instance that should access the Feature Store.
+As name enter */hopsworks/role/[MY_SAGEMAKER_ROLE]/type/api-key* replacing [MY_SAGEMAKER_ROLE] with the AWS role used by the SageMaker instance that should access the Feature Store.
 Select *Secure String* as type and create the parameter.

 .. _hopsworks_parameter_store.png: ../../_images/parameter_store.png
 .. figure:: ../../imgs/feature_store/parameter_store.png